How Enmeshment In Childhood Leads To Fear of Relationships And Avoidant Attachment In Men

 “Now that I have what I’ve always been looking for—a close and committed loving relationship—I want out.
 I’m suffocating and my girlfriend is making demands of me; demands that I’m not prepared to meet.” - Emotional Incest and The Relationship Avoidant by Debra L. Kaplan.

-Subconsciously attracted to women like the mother, controlling, needy and possessive.
+Subconsciously attracted to women like their mother, controlling, needy and possessive.

 Will not fully mature into a man, remaining a 'peter pan' type emotionally undeveloped.